 Prospect: "We're a small business with 15 employees.
 Everyone is on the wifi with their smartphones and half the staff has laptops and half are on desktops.
 We have 5-6 printers and some smart TVs.
 Does that help?"

 You: "Yes it does.
 How big is your office space as in square footage?
-Is this just an office or is their warehouse space as well that you're trying to cover?"
+Is this just an office or is there warehouse space as well that you're trying to cover?"

-Prospect: "Our office is only about 2,000 square feet but we do have a 5,000 square foot workspace in the back where 8 of the staff work and they need access to their printers and PCs...oh yeah, there are 5 tablets out there too."
+Prospect: "Our office is only about 2,000 square feet but we do have a 5,000 square foot workspace in the back where eight of the staff work and they need access to their printers and PCs...oh yeah, there are five tablets out there too."

 You: "And when did you notice a slowdown in your network?"